hpcc-systems/DataPatterns/README.md

-                                 was provided with a value less than 100 fill_count              The number of rec_count records containing non-nil values; a 'nil value' is an empty string, a numeric zero, or an empty SET; note that BOOLEAN attributes are always counted as filled, regardless of their value; also,
-                                 fixed-length DATA attributes (e.g. DATA10) are
+                                 was provided with a value less than 100 fill_count              The number of rec_count records containing non-nil values; a 'nil value' is an empty string, a numeric zero (see 'allowZero' argument), or an empty SET; note that BOOLEAN attributes are always counted as filled, regardless of their value; also, fixed-length DATA attributes
-                                 also counted as filled, given their typical function of holding data blobs
-         fill_rate               The percentage of rec_count records containing non-nil values; this is basically
+                                 (e.g. DATA10) are also counted as filled, given their typical function of holding data blobs fill_rate               The percentage of rec_count records containing non-nil values; this is basically
                                  fill_count / rec_count * 100